thyronea/ai1Health/README.txt

 All In 1 Health: A robust electronic health system

 To Do:
-- Administer combo vaccine - PENTACEL, VAXELIS, QUADRACEL, KINRIX, PROQUAD (insert per single antigen)
+- Administer combo vaccine schedule - PENTACEL, VAXELIS, QUADRACEL, KINRIX, PROQUAD (insert per single antigen), Hep A, MMR, Varicella
 - Redesign Recommendation Box - DTaP, Hib, PCV, IPV, COVID-19, Influenza, MMR, Varicella, Hep A, Tdap, HPV, MCV, MenB
 - 1 dose should not be deducted when selecting the same vaccine (per lot & ndc) from inventory during edit
 - Create Modal for Inventory Archive